Swoosh up front: Nike to replace Under Armour for MLB

 NEW YORK — The swoosh is expected to be on the front of Major League Baseball uniforms starting in 2020.

-Nike will take over from Majestic Athletic as Major League Baseball’s uniform supplier for the 2020 season.
-The swoosh logo likely will move to a more prominent position on jersey fronts from its current place on sleeves.
+Nike will succeed Majestic Athletic as Major League Baseball’s uniform supplier for the 2020 season.
+The swoosh logo likely will move to a more prominent position on jersey fronts.
+The Majestic logo is currently on the sleeve.

 Majestic has manufactured MLB batting practice jerseys since 1982 and has been the exclusive supplier of game uniforms since 2005.
-Before that, uniforms were manufactured by both Majestic and Russell Athletic.
+Before that, uniforms were manufactured by Majestic, Russell Athletic and Rawlings.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.